xinqian-mit/API_Phonons/Readme.md

 # API_Phonons
 ----
-This is an API that interfaces ase, lammps, phonopy, alamode thirdorder.py, Fourthorder.py and quippy for phonon calulations, written by **Xin Qian** (CU Boulder, MIT, HUST).
+This package interfaces ase, lammps, phonopy, alamode, thirdorder.py, Fourthorder.py and quippy for phonon calulations, written by **Xin Qian** (CU Boulder, MIT, HUST).

-This package is developed to make it easy to extract  force constants and phononic properties of any empirical or machine learning potentials, or from AIMD data.
+**API_Phonons** is developed to make it easy to extract force constants and phononic properties of any empirical or machine learning potentials, or from AIMD data.
 The API_*.py files contains functions for interfacing different packages such as phonopy, lammps, phono3py, ShengBTE etc, and phonon properties can be easily calculated.
-API_Phonons also provided examples for computing harmonic/thirdorder/fourth force constants, dielectric tensor, high temperature dispersions, linewidths and thermal conductivity.
+The function name should be self-explanatory. **API_Phonons** also provided examples for computing harmonic/thirdorder/fourth force constants, dielectric tensor, high temperature dispersions, linewidths and thermal conductivity.
 Allen-Feldman's quantum theory for thermal transport in disordered materials and the extended quasi-harmonic green-kubo method is also included in this package.

 ## References
 If you find this package useful, please cite one of the following papers: